jackoalan/PSPL/README.md

  * as this .pspl file. */
 [INCLUDE PACKAGED common.pspl]

-/* Command invocations are made with C-style function-call syntax.
+/* Command invocations are made with CMake-style command syntax.
  * They are resolved at *run-time* and may be dynamically (re)defined by the
  * application integrating the PSPL runtime.
  *